Characterisation of the MUSIC ASIC for large-area silicon photomultipliers for gamma-ray astronomy: Response prediction of a hexagonal sensor with LCT5 technology

 In~\cite{key-Sensors}, a SiPM with a hexagonal-like shape was proposed using HPK technology, referred to as S10943-2832(X) (LCT2).
 We intend to use the same sensor shape for the upgraded camera, hence it is relevant to simulate the response of the readout electronics to a LCT5 sensor of such shape.

 In this case study, four LCT5 6$\times$6~mm$^2$ (S13360-6050CS) have been used to predict the performance of a SiPM with an hexagonal shape using the sum output of the MUSIC ASIC.
 For the sake of completeness, the same was performed with the LVR3 6$\times$6~mm$^2$ (S14520-6050VS) technology.
 The number of micro-cells in the S10943-2832(X) has been used to simulate the LCT5 and LVR3 hexagonal sensors.
 Moreover, a standard square S13360-6050CS has been also used to evaluate the performance of an existing sensor.

 Simulations have been performed by injecting the signal coming from four identical 6$\times$6~mm$^2$ SiPMs into the MUSIC circuit when PZC (R=4, C=15) is active.
 Table~\ref{tab:snr} shows the SNR that can be achieved using these four types of SiPMs in terms of peak amplitude and after integrating the first 10~ns of the pulse.
 As it can be seen from Table~\ref{tab:snr}, all hexagonal sensors have an equivalent capacitance smaller than the standard square SiPM and thus electronics noise is lower for these sensors.
 As said in the introduction, a large capacitance in general leads to a small SNR.
 It should be noted that the SNR for the charge measurement does not always decrease with capacitance, since it also depends on how the charge is spread over the signal tail, i.e., how fast the SiPM is discharged.
 Lastly, as expected, the SNR is smaller when considering the peak amplitude instead of the charge.
+When using the amplitude, we are just using a single point of the acquired waveform which can be more susceptible to other noise sources such as ringing from inductance.
+By using the charge method, as the integral of the signal where most of the information is contained, we are using more information from the signal to evaluate the response and thus we are less sensitive to other noise fluctuations such as the aforementioned ringing.

 Experimental measurements have been carried out connecting the MUSIC to four square standard S13360-6050CS SiPMs (LCT5 6$\times$6~mm$^2$).
 The ASIC is configured in summation mode with PZC (R=4, C=15).
 This represents a signal with a FWHM of the order of 10~ns.
 Figure~\ref{fig:music_amp_osc} shows the analog response of the SiPM when illuminating the sensors at the single photon regime.
 At 6~V over-voltage, the different photons can be clearly distinguished in the peak amplitude histogram.
 As expected from simulations, when increasing the over-voltage to 8~V the peaks can be better identified at the expense of larger correlated and non-correlated SiPM noise.
 Figure~\ref{fig:music_charge_lct5} shows the charge histogram when integrating the output pulse over 10~ns.
 The single photo-electron response can be already identified at 4~V over-voltage, and at 8~V the peaks are better separated, as expected.
 To quantify this statement, the SNR can be measured.
 It is defined as the ratio of the gain (measured as the distance in charge between the first peak (pedestal) and the second peak, i.e., the 1\textsuperscript{st} photo-electron) and the standard deviation of the first peak (electronic noise).
 Using the charge, we find two values of the SNR of 3.2 and 5.6 for 4~V and 8~V over-voltage, respectively.
 The SNR for 8~V agrees with the simulation, as shown in Table~\ref{tab:snr}.